How to Fix and Prevent Overly Dense, Compacted Soil in Your Garden

 Soil compaction happens when air pockets in between the components of the soil collapse.
 This can be caused by pressure from foot traffic or heavy machinery.

 The quantity of sunlight and moisture can affect how susceptible an area is to compaction.
-That’s because soil can also become overly dense when the ground is worked in less than ideal conditions.
+That is because soil can also become overly dense when the ground is worked in less than ideal conditions.
 If the soil is too wet – or too dry – when you till, its structure can collapse

 Then there is the lack of organic material, which can cause soil to clump and settle together, becoming denser.